megakemp/megakemp.github.io/_posts/2017-10-20-cake-at-pluralsight.md

 When I first came across the [Cake project][CakeProject] it was the fall of 2014, almost exactly three years ago.
 [Patrik Svensson][PatrikSvensson] — a colleague of mine at [tretton37][] at the time — had been working on it for some time, and had reached a point where things were starting to shape up.
 So I took a quick look at the code and I remember being impressed by how well it was designed!

-As for the tool itself, however, I was a bit skeptical.
-Let me tell you why.
+As for the tool itself, however, I remained skeptical and here's why.
 Back then, the software industry had just gone through a sort of _Make renaissance_ — a period of time during which we saw a large number of build tools, all inspired by the venerable [Make][], appear on the open source scene.

 Each tool was characterized by the particular _programming language_ it would use for its [DSL][]; there was [Rake][] with Ruby, [Psake][] with PowerShell, [Fake][] with F# and [Gradle][] with Groovy, just to name a few.
 On top of that, you had all the JavaScript ones like [Grunt][] and [Gulp][].
 All these tools were part of the _Make-renaissance_.
 Frankly, I thought we had seen them all and yet there I was, looking at [Cake][] — the one with the C# DSL.
-As much as I appreciated Cake's high standard and thoughtfulness, I had trouble justifying its _raison d'être_.
+As much as I appreciated Cake's high standard and thoughtful design, I had trouble justifying its _raison d'être_.

 <img alt="Build Tools"
      src="{{ site.url }}/assets/{{ page.assets }}/build-tools.png"
      class="screenshot-noshadow-caption" />
 <span class="caption">Rake, Psake, Fake or Gradle?
 You must choose, but choose wisely.</span>

 To be fair, none of the tools that came from the _Make-renaissance_ was a particularly good fit for a .NET project.[^2] But that had never stopped me from writing my build scripts.
-Before Cake, my tool of choice was Psake, for no reason other than PowerShell being so well integrated with the Windows ecosystem.[^3] Believe me, when you're automating any sort of deployment process, _integration_ is what you're after.
+Before Cake, my tool of choice was Psake, for no reason other than that PowerShell is so well integrated with the Windows ecosystem.[^3] Believe me, when you're automating any sort of deployment process, _integration_ is what you're after.

 Psake was good in that sense, but it was never _great_.
 You still had to manually make sure that every tool you invoked from your build script was present on the target machine (things like compilers, test runners and package managers).
 On top of that, you had the PowerShell syntax which — let's face it — isn't particularly fun to read and much less to write.

 One day, I decided it was time to check on Cake to see how it was doing.
-And I have to say, it was doing _really_ well; the [core team][CakeTeam] had expanded and the project was thriving with frequent [releases][CakeReleases] and a growing [community][CakeContributors].
-Although I found the C#-based DSL to be absolutely _delightful_, it wasn't before I saw [this][CakeContrib] that I got really _excited_:
+And let me tell you, it was doing _really_ well; the [core team][CakeTeam] had expanded and the project was thriving with frequent [releases][CakeReleases] and a growing [community][CakeContributors].
+Although I found the C#-based DSL to be absolutely _delightful_, it wasn't until I saw [this][CakeContrib] that I got really _excited_:

 <img alt="Cake Addins on NuGet.org"
      src="{{ site.url }}/assets/{{ page.assets }}/cake-addins.png"